emrp/emrp2018_Moers_Trashbins/README.md

 Click on \
 `File->Examples->(Example from Custom Libraries)->Heltec ESP32 Dev-Boards->OLED->SSD1306SimpleDemo`.

 Click the Upload button to upload the program to the board.
+Check the OLED display to see if it works.\
+You can also try other examples within `Heltec ESP32 Dev-Boards`

+The next step is to install